snapcall/snapcall_react_native/README.md

   this.subscription[0].remove();

-Personalize Call - the SnapcallParameter Class:
+Customize Call - the SnapcallParameter Class:

   var parameter = new SnapcallParameter();